EspressoSystems/espresso-sequencer/doc/zk-integration.md

 Similarly to their optimistic alternatives, ZK rollups need to instantiate their derivation pipeline in order to integrate with Espresso.
-There are a number of alternatives for such integration, depending on specific constraints the rollup may have such as using a particular data availability layer in addition to Tiramisu, or the need to update their state on the L1 at a faster pace than the Espresso light client contract does.
+There are a number of alternatives for such integration, depending on specific constraints the rollup may have, such as using a particular data availability layer in addition to Tiramisu, or the need to update their state on the L1 at a faster pace than the Espresso light client contract does.

 As described in the [sequence diagram](../README.md#Architecture), zk rollups relying on Espresso blocks as their source